Quickguides

 Overview

-Where expert determination is used, the process should be appropriate for the issues to be determined, the clause needs to be enforceable and facilitate a procedure which is both practical and effective.
+Where expert determination is used, the process should be appropriate for the issues to be determined, the clause needs to be enforceable and facilitate a procedure that is both practical and effective.
 These are the matters discussed in this guide.

 What is expert determination?

 In practice, expert determination is a process where an independent expert decides an issue between the parties.
 The disputants agree beforehand whether or not they will be bound by the decision of the expert.
-It provides an informal, speedy and effective way of resolving disputes, particularly disputes which are of a specific technical character or specialised kind.
+It provides an informal, speedy and effective way of resolving disputes, particularly disputes that are of a specific technical character or specialised kind.
 Unlike arbitration, expert determination is not governed by legislation.
 The adoption of expert determination is a consensual process by which the parties agree to take defined steps in resolving disputes.
 Expert determination clauses frequently incorporate terms by reference such as procedural rules laid down by various institutes.
 Although the precise terms of these rules and guidelines vary, they have in common that they provide a contractual process by which expert determination is conducted.1

 Unless exclusive jurisdiction has been conferred by statute on a particular court or tribunal, there are few restrictions on the sorts of disputes that can be referred to expert determination.

 Attempts have been made to invalidate expert determination clauses on public policy grounds on the basis that they amount to an attempt to oust the jurisdiction of the courts.
 These arguments rarely succeed.
 An expert determination clause is an agreement between the parties that the specified disputes shall be determined by an expert.
 There is nothing unusual about such a provision and parties are held to their bargain if they agree to such a clause.
 Nor is there anything unusual about the clause providing that the expert’s decision shall be “final and binding” or “conclusive”, and provisions such as that do not oust the jurisdiction of the Court.
-The effect of the clause is to make the decision of the expert final and binding provided the matters referred to him are ones which the agreement contemplates2.
+The effect of the clause is to make the decision of the expert final and binding provided the matters referred to them are ones that the agreement contemplates2.

-All disputes will entail issues which concern any one of, or a combination of, fact, law (including contractual interpretation) or technical issues.
+All disputes will entail issues that concern any one of, or a combination of, fact, law (including contractual interpretation) or technical issues.
 In principle, there is no reason why any of these issues or a combination of them could not be determined by an expert3.

 What disputes should be referred to expert determination?